FrancescoXX/free-Web3-resources/README.md

 - [Lightning Network](https://lightning.network/) Scalable, Instant Bitcoin/Blockchain Transactions.
 - [MultiChain](https://www.multichain.com/) MultiChain helps organizations to build and deploy blockchain applications with speed.
 - [Near](https://near.org/) Through simple, secure, and scalable technology, NEAR empowers millions to invent and explore new experiences.
+- [Oasis](https://oasisprotocol.org/) A privacy-enabled blockchain platform for open finance and a responsible data economy.
 - [Optimism](https://www.optimism.io/) Optimism is a low-cost and lightning-fast Ethereum L2 blockchain.
 - [Oracle Blockchain](https://www.oracle.com/blockchain/) Oracle offers easy ways to adopt blockchain technology including a cloud service, an on-premises edition, and a SaaS application for supply chain.
 - [Polkadot](https://polkadot.network/) Polkadot is an open source, blockchain platform and cryptocurrency that allows for distributed computing.